Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 She got here into the villa with Shelby on day 18, and instantly caught Josh’s eye.

-They often share beloved up pictures on their Instagram, like this certainly one of them throughout isolation.
+They frequently share beloved up images on their Instagram, like this one in every of them throughout isolation.

 Mark